-The ability to charge our devices is something that I believe many of us take for granted in our daily lives.
+The ability to charge our devices is something that many of us take for granted in our daily lives.
 Just think about how many power outlets you probably pass by every day.
-But when we strike out on adventures or change our location seasonally, there can be times when we go extended periods without access to a power outlet.
+But when we strike out on adventures, we need the best survival power bank we can get.

 Perhaps its’ most unique feature is the fact that its magnetic backing allows it to be easily positioned in direct sunlight via a metallic surface around your house or on the go.